 Which of these sofas is best for long movie nights?

-Charter felt most purpose-built for long sessions thanks to power recline, headrest adjustability, and built-in convenience features.
+Charter felt the most purpose-built for long sessions thanks to power recline, headrest adjustability, and built-in convenience features.

 Which sofa felt best for quick naps?